sashamensk/working-with-streams/README.md

 #### RemoveWordsFromContentAndWrite

-_RemoveWordsFromContentAndWrite_ method should read the content from _streamReader_, and then read words one by one from _wordsReader_, remove the words from the content, and write the updated content to the _outputWriter_.
+The _RemoveWordsFromContentAndWrite_ method should read the content from _streamReader_ and then read words one by one from _wordsReader_, remove the words from the content, and write the updated content to _outputWriter_.

-* Use _StreamReader.Peek_ method for checking whether there are more characters in the underlying string.
+* Use the _StreamReader.Peek_ method for checking whether there are more characters in the underlying string.
-* Store the content from _contentReader_ to a _StringBuilder_ instance, and use _StringBuilder.Replace_ method to remove words from the content string.
+* Store the content from _contentReader_ to the _StringBuilder_ instance, and use the _StringBuilder.Replace_ method to remove words from the content string.

-Example of the string the StreamReader consumes:
+Example of the string StreamReader consumes:

 "Lorem **ipsum** dolor sit amet, consectetur adipiscing elit, **sed** do eiusmod tempor incididunt ut labore et dolore magna **aliqua**."

-Word list string:
+The word list string is as follows:

 "ipsum&lt;line terminator&gt;aliqua&lt;line terminator&gt;sed"

-For the string above the _RemoveWordsFromContentAndWrite_ method should write this text to the output stream:
+For the string above, the _RemoveWordsFromContentAndWrite_ method should write this text to the output stream:

 ```
 "Lorem  dolor sit amet, consectetur adipiscing elit,  do eiusmod tempor incididunt ut labore et dolore magna ."